swaps361/Instagram-page/README.md

 - **Homepage**: Use horizontal scrolling to explore top stories, posts, and profile suggestions.
 - **Profile Icon**: Click the icon at the bottom of the homepage to navigate to the profile page.
+The assets and components are located in the src directory.